saadbess/saadbess.com/src/posts/2023-08-12-optional-chaining-in-javascript.md

   - technical
 ---

 Optional chaining in JavaScript enables you to read property values from within a chain of connected objects without checking if each reference in it is valid.
-The optional chaining operator "?." stops evaluation if any value before "?." is null or undefined.
+The optional chaining operator `?.` stops evaluation if any value before `?.` is `null` or `undefined`.

 The following examples demonstrate how TypeScript type checking can benefit our variables and interfaces by specifying their types.
-If any properties can be undefined, we specify this in their types; otherwise optional chaining remains unchanged from JavaScript.
+If any properties can be `undefined`, we specify this in their types; otherwise optional chaining remains unchanged from JavaScript.

 ```typescript
 interface Property {